INRIA/scikit-learn-mooc/slides/overfit.md

 ???

 How about a slightly harder example?
 Which one should we choose?
+This is a difficult question.

-In this course, we will the useful concepts to understand these tradeoffs.
+In this lesson, we will study useful concepts to understand these tradeoffs.